6 levels of Competitive Mindsets

 Growth Mindset: They focus on their long term achievement.
 As such they see the win only as a step towards their development.
 They are still very competitive and may be upset when they lose but they will quickly move on and use that as a motivation to work even harder.

 Example at Tennis: Realists do well against good players as they manage to remain composed and competitive.
-They often show good consistency in their performance.
+They often show good consistency in their performance as they're able to manage times when they temporarily lose control.
 They are able to maintain a high level of focus and competitiveness during the entire match.

 6- The Ultimate Competitor

 The ultimate competitor is the highest level of competitive mindset.
 This is where the high achievers and legendary athletes are.
 Rafa Nadal, Roger Federer, Serena Williams, Michael Jordan, Tiger Woods...
-They are competitive animals, they were born to compete and they often excel in their field.
-Similar to the realist, They see winning only as a temporary results but what matters to them is the long term achievement.
-They are highly ambitious, often achieve a lot and When they win, they often focus very quickly on what's next.
+They are competitive animals, They were born to compete and they often excel in their field.
+Similar to the realist, They see winning only as a temporary results but what matters to them is the long term achievements.
+They are extremely ambitious, often achieve a lot and when they win, they often focus very quickly on what's next.
 They will dominate and remain at the top of their field for a long time.

 Attributes & Behaviour: Ultimate competitor are easy to spot.
 They are constantly in search for greatness and they are very much focused on Long term development.
 They are very ambitious, very curious to see how far they can go and as a consequence they will actively seek any opportunity to get challenges as they understand it will help them grow.
 They are very obsessed about becoming the very best in their field, they are self-motivated, fully dedicated to their quest for greatness and they will work harder than others to achieve it.